Are orgasms ok? Is it normal to go off it? What positions are best during pregnancy? Here’s what you need to know about sex when you’re expecting.

 1. Can sex in pregnancy harm my baby?

 Not at all.
 Having sex during pregnancy is safe, healthy and won’t hurt your baby.
-If you’re having sex with a man, his penis can’t penetrate beyond your vagina, so it won’t reach your baby (NHS Choices, 2018; Bartellas et al, 2005).
+If you’re having sex with a man, his penis can’t penetrate beyond your vagina, so it won’t reach your baby (Bartellas et al, 2005; NHS, 2018a).
 Your baby is protected by a fluid-filled bag (amniotic sac) and the strong muscles of your uterus and the thick mucus plug seals your cervix and helps guard against infection.
 All in all, your baby’s well sealed up.

-The only exception is if you’ve had heavy bleeding, your waters have broken, you’ve had problems with your cervix, are expecting twins or had a previous history of preterm labour.
-Then your midwife might advise that you avoid certain types of sex for some or all of your pregnancy (NHS Choices, 2015).
+The only exceptions are if you’ve had heavy bleeding, your waters have broken, you’ve had problems with your cervix, are expecting twins or had a previous history of preterm labour.
+Then your midwife might advise that you avoid certain types of sex for some or all of your pregnancy.

 2. Can orgasms cause harm to the baby?

 Again, no. Late in pregnancy, having an orgasm might cause Braxton Hicks contractions.
-But that won’t harm you or the baby (NHS Choices, 2018).
+But that won’t harm you or the baby (NHS, 2018a).
 So if it happens, don’t panic.

 3. Will sex feel different during pregnancy?